wtsnjp/WTStyle/README.md

-# WTStyle Package (v0.0)
+# WTStyle Package (dev)

-WTStyle package defines several document formats for Japanese document (but only 'simple' style is available at this point).
-Only pLaTeX + jsarticle is supported today.
+WTStyle package helps you to set document styles, and will make your preamble clean.
+It also includes several presets.
+Only jsclasses (on pLaTeX) are supported today.
 This package is a part of the WT Series.

 ## System Requirements